 * No plans to sell stake of about 30 percent - CEO

 * Open to all possibilities in sector consolidation - CEO

 By Christoph Steitz

-The company is ramping up output of polysilicon wafers needed for solar cells, thereby lowering manufacturing costs that would occur if the product had to be sourced from a third
+The company is ramping up output of polysilicon wafers needed for solar cells, thereby lowering manufacturing costs that would occur if the product had to be sourced from a third party.
+[ID:nN0228684]

 According to Thomson Reuters I/B/E/S estimates, the company’s gross margin is seen at 18.5 percent this year, up from 17.4 percent in 2010.